RyomenPanda/PandaNet/README.md

 - `typing` - User typing indicators
 - `message_status_update` - Message delivery/read status
 - `user_online`/`user_offline` - Presence updates

+## File Cleanup System

+PandaNet includes an automated file cleanup system to manage storage efficiently:

+### Features
+- **7-day expiry**: Files are automatically deleted after 7 days
+- **Browser caching**: Media files are cached in browsers for 7 days with proper cache headers
+- **Automatic cleanup**: Runs every 24 hours to remove expired files
+- **Manual cleanup**: Available via API endpoint for testing
+- **Smart deletion**: Files are cleaned up when messages, chats, or users are deleted

+### Cache Headers
+Media files are served with the following cache headers:
+- `Cache-Control: public, max-age=604800, immutable` (7 days)
+- `Expires: [7 days from now]`

+This ensures that even if a file is deleted from the server after 7 days, users can still access it from their browser cache until they clear it.

 ## Development Scripts